4 Hypothesis testing

 Figure 4.18: What is the most sensible interpretation of the results represented by the confidence interval for the regression coefficient, which estimates brand awareness from campaign exposure?

 Figure 4.18 shows six confidence intervals for a population value, for instance, the effect of exposure to advertisements on brand awareness, and the sample result as point estimate (dot).
-The horizontal axis is labeled by the size of the effect: the difference between the effect in the sample and the absence of an effect according to the null hypothesis.
+The horizontal axis is labeled by the size of the effect: the difference between the sample statistic and a null hypothesis that predicts no effect.

 A confidence interval shows us whether or not our null hypothesis must be rejected.
 The rule is simple: If the value of the null hypothesis is within the confidence interval, the null hypothesis must not be rejected.
-By the way, note that a confidence interval allows us to test a null hypothesis other than the nil (Section 3.5.1).
-If we hypothesize that the effect of exposure on brand awareness is 0.1, we reject this null hypothesis if the confidence interval of the regression coefficient does not include 0.1.
+Note that a confidence interval allows us to test any hypothesis.
+It does not have to be a population parameter of zero (Section 3.5.1).
+If we hypothesize that the effect of exposure on brand awareness is 0.1, we reject this hypothesis if the confidence interval of the regression coefficient does not include 0.1.
 SPSS usually tests nil hypotheses, this can be adjusted for some tests, but not all.
 Though it is almost always possible to visualize the confidence interval in graphs created in SPSS.

 For example, we could interpret Confidence Interval D in Figure 4.18 in the following way: